tkestack/tke-playbook/tke-terraform-solutions/tke-cluster-with-nodes/README_en.md

 ## Notes

 - Cluster creation may take 10-15 minutes
-- Ensure your account has sufficient quotas to create clusters
+- Ensure your account has sufficient quotas to create clusters, native nodes and super nodes
 - It is recommended to verify in a test environment before using in production